Crazy-Jack/Student-System-Cpp/README.md

 Refer to [`student.h`](student.h) file.

 ### Error Handling
-The following input has been handled specifically
+The following input has been handled specifically:

 * input = "zhengsan, 2019, (Any charater mess up with Grade)"
 * input = "zhangsan, 2019, 93.4.4"